Pittsburgh looks to recapture 'The Steeler Way' during slide

 “There are probably some veteran guys that I played with that watch us or hear the people talking in the media or some of the things that happen, and probably shake their heads and say, ‘Man, that’s not the Steeler Way.
 That’s not the way that we used to do it,’” he said.
 “That’s just the way things go, and I’m sure the (19)70s team probably looked at us even 10, 20 years ago (and thought that) … It just happens.”

+And there are plenty of reminders of the franchise’s history, whether there’s music in the locker room or not.

+“You walk past (six Lombardi Trophies) every day, you walk by the team, pictures of the guys who did it and that’s who built the franchise,” said linebacker Joe Schobert, acquired in a trade with Jacksonville in August.

-So Roethlisberger tries to keep a big-picture perspective.
-The Steelers won two Super Bowls and went to three in his first seven years in the league with a personality that reflected the ferocity of the famed “Steel Curtain”-led championship groups decades earlier.
+Roethlisberger is in two of those photos, one of the reasons he tries to keep a big-picture perspective.
+The core of the team he joined in 2004 — the one retired players might have had an issue with at the time — played with the same focused ferocity of the famed “Steel Curtain”-led championship groups decades earlier.

-The play of those teams quelled the concerns of the greats who came before.
-Maybe it will one day be the same for this group, which is why he’s stopped the “get off my lawn” act.
+Maybe it will one day be the same for this group, which is why Roethlisberger has dropped the “get off my lawn” act.

 “The last couple of years I just kind of relented,” he said.
 “I’ll stop being the grumpy guy.
 If they want to listen to music, they can listen to music.”